RyanQin24/Breadboard-CPU/README.md

 **_5) Control Circuit design_**

-Control circuit is required to ensure registers (PC and data) transition to the right state.
-Below, I specify how the control circuit handles
+Control circuit is required to ensure registers (PC and data) transition to the right state while ALU outputsaccording to the given ALU instruction (ADD/SUB).

+Below, is the implementation of the control circuits component:

 ** **